Pclanglais/Parlementarian-Annotation/annotation_guide.md

 #### 2. `<epistemic_claim>`
 **Definition**: The type of knowledge or evidence framework invoked by the speaker.

+The fields from this category were partly built on top of the work of Bernard Reber.

 **Values**:
 - `Expert knowledge` - Professional or technical expertise
 - `Figures` - Statistical or numerical evidence